FatemaAhmedKhalil/Yocto_Project_RaspberryPi3/Steps.md

 ---

-## Recipes
-[BitBake recipes](w) define how software packages are built and integrated.
-Each recipe specifies source URLs, dependencies, patches, and build instructions.

----

 # Setting Up the Environment
 Before using BitBake, ensure your system meets the necessary dependencies.
 For [Ubuntu](w), install the required packages:

 ```bash